jesscancode/ai-product-framework/README.md

 Removing all four is what lets a team move fast without the mess building up.

-There is a second point worth stating plainly.
 This is a product built for the people who build products.
 It treats the product manager's own process as something worth designing, with real users — the PM and the internal teams — and shapes the content to what each of them needs.
 It puts AI to work in how the product gets built, not only in what the product does for customers.